JoostAB/mqtt-now/lib/mqtt-now/README.md

 be so portable as possible.
 Different build definitions are included in the platformio*.ini files.

-The following borads have been defined:
+The following boards have been defined:

 | Board               | Environment                | Chip     | Controller         | MQTTClient/Webint  |
 |---------------------|----------------------------|----------|--------------------|--------------------|